Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Dee Why - North recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Dee Why - North averaged approximately 60 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25, with a total of 301 homes approved during this period and an additional 3 approved so far in FY-26.
-On average, 3.4 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating that demand significantly outpaces supply, which typically exerts upward pressure on property prices and intensifies competition among buyers.
-The average expected construction cost value of new homes in the area is $349,000.
+Dee Why - North averaged approximately 60 new dwelling approvals annually over the past five financial years from FY21 to FY25, with a total of 301 homes approved.
+In FY26, up until now, 5 dwellings have been approved.
+On average, around 3.4 people moved into the area each year for every dwelling built during these five years.

 Frequently Asked Questions - Development